tower garden

 Step 3: Test and Adjust pH.
 Nutrients will fluctuate the pH a little bit, so it's best to test and adjust pH AFTER you’ve added your nutrients. pH should be between 5.5 – 6.5.
 But note that pH tends to drift upward over time, so try to get it closer to 5.5.
 If you leave it at 5.5 for example, it will probably drift towards 6.0 in a week or so.

-pH is important because your plants can’t absorb the nutrients if the pH is out of range.
-If your pH is off, the nutrients in your tower garden won’t work.
+pH is important because your plants can’t absorb the nutrients if the pH is off.
 You can read our blog article on the importance of pH for more on this topic.
-Check your pH once or twice a week as part of maintaining your hydroponic garden.

 pH solutions (both pH up and pH down) are powerful so just add a little bit at a time.
 Just a little bit of solution can make a big change.
 If you're at 7.5, bring it down gently with pH down.
 Add a little bit and re-test.
 Then add some more, re-test, and repeat until you’ve reached your desired levels.
 Don’t over-correct with pH down, and then use pH up to raise it again.
 Try to avoid adjusting pH in both directions.